RobertoFreireFerrazPassos/challenge_MicroService_Async/README.md

 --> between Credit Card Processor and RabbitMq

-Strategies: [1] Strategies to handle partial failure
+Reference: [1] Strategies to handle partial failure

-8 - Test all cases of problems using Cache
+7 - Test all cases of problems using Cache

 ## Notes